 | Semester 3 |

-Fully coordinated and supported 50-hour work placement Apply your learnings, theories and frameworks into practice under the supervision of experienced counsellors and practitioners.
+Fully coordinated and supported 50-hour work placement.
+Apply your learnings, theories and frameworks into practice under the supervision of experienced counsellors and practitioners.
 Choose to undertake a placement in your workplace or within a Relationships Australia Victoria (RAV) centre.
-Monthly placement seminars, and added online learning and field experiences Students will have the opportunity to observe men’s behaviour change program groups during their placement and gain an understanding of family violence court process. |
+Monthly placement seminars, and added online learning and field experiences.
+Students will have the opportunity to observe men’s behaviour change program groups during their placement and gain an understanding of family violence court process. |

 | Core Inclusion Program |